Polo: East and Southeast Asia

 Polo has been played in Malaysia and Singapore, both of which are former British colonies, since being introduced to Malaya during the late 19th century.
-Royal Johor Polo Club was formed in 1884 and Singapore Polo Club was formed in 1886.
+Royal Johor Polo Club was formed in 1884, and Singapore Polo Club was formed in 1886.
 The oldest polo club in the modern country of Malaysia is Selangor Polo Club, founded in 1902.
 It was largely played by royalty and the political and business elite.

-Polo was played at the 2007 Southeast Asian Games, 2017 Southeast Asian Games and 2019 Southeast Asian Games.
-Nations that competed in the tournament were Indonesia, Singapore, Malaysia, Thailand, and Philippines (2007), Brunei, Malaysia, Singapore, and Thailand (2017) and Indonesia, Brunei, Philippines, and Malaysia (2019).
-The 2007 tournament's gold medal was won by the Malaysian team, followed by Singapore with silver and Thailand with bronze while the 2017 tournament's gold medal was won by Malaysia, followed by Thailand with silver and Brunei with bronze.
-The 2019 tournament's gold medal was won by Malaysia, followed by the Philippines with silver, and Brunei receiving bronze.

-The recent resurgence in south-east Asia has resulted in its popularity in cities such as Pattaya, Kuala Lumpur and Jakarta.
-In Pattaya alone, there are three active polo clubs: Polo Escape, Siam Polo Park, and the Thai Polo and Equestrian Club.
-Indonesia has a polo club (Nusantara Polo Club).
-More recently, Janek Gazecki and Australian professional Jack "Ruki" Baillieu have organised polo matches in parks "around metropolitan Australia, backed by wealthy sponsors."
+Polo was played at the 2007 Southeast Asian Games, 2017 Southeast Asian Games, and 2019 Southeast Asian Games.

 A Chinese Equestrian Association has been formed with two new clubs in China itself: the Beijing Sunny Time Polo Club, founded by Xia Yang in 2004 and the Nine Dragons Hill Polo Club in Shanghai, founded in 2005.

 West Asia

-Polo is not widely spread in West Asia, but still counts five active clubs in Iran, four active polo clubs in the UAE, one club in Bahrain and The Royal Jordanian Polo Club in Amman, Jordan.
+Polo is not widely spread in West Asia, but still counts five active clubs in Iran, six active polo clubs in the UAE, one club in Bahrain and The Royal Jordanian Polo Club in Amman, Jordan.

-Polo in Iran is governed by the Polo Federation of Iran.
-There are five polo clubs in Iran: Ghasr-e Firoozeh, Nowroozabad, Army Ground Forces, Kanoon-e Chogan and Nesf-e Jahan.
-Iran possesses some of the best grass polo fields in the region.
-The country currently has over 100 registered players of which approximately 15% are women.
-Historically, Kurdish and Persian Arabian horses were the most widely used for polo.
-This was probably also the case in ancient times.
-Today Thoroughbreds are being increasingly used alongside the Kurdish and Persian Arabian horses.
-Some players have also been experimenting with Anglo-Arabians.
-Iranians still refer to the game of polo by its original Persian name of "Chogan", which means mallet.
-Iranians still maintain some of the ancient rituals of the game in official polo matches.